profgenesislima/revolutiocase/README.md

 * It worth note that all refactorings, as well as the research that inspired this tool, was based on Pramod Sadalage's book Refactoring Databases : Evolutionary Database Design

 ## How to Download and Use
-You can download the tool [here](https://github.com/profgenesislima/revolutiocase/releases/download/v1.0/revolutioncase.rar) along with the dissertation and the script to run a End-to End Test and understand the Tool's Workflow.
+You can download the tool [here](https://github.com/profgenesislima/revolutiocase/releases/download/v1.0/revolutioncase.rar) along with the dissertation and the script to run a End-to-End Test and understand the Tool's Workflow.
 Soon a more complete and concise tutorial will be available in english language.
 Sorry for the incovenience!
 =[